MeryamCHB/RoboschoolAtlasforwardWalker-PPO/README.md

 3. Train the agent using Proximal Policy Optimization (PPO).
 4. Iterate until agent reaches 10 million timesteps.

-You can train the agent following the instructions in the notebook RoboschoolAtalsforwardWalker.ipynb
+You can train the agent following the instructions in the notebook [ProjetDRL1.ipynb](https://github.com/MeryamCHB/RoboschoolAtlasforwardWalker-PPO/blob/main/PROJET_DRL1.ipynb)